-For six years, Gabrielle taught City Studio : SPURA for the Public in the Urban Studies department at the New School as a way to develop a new form of community-engagement and collaborative creation to better understand and make space for dialogue on a contested urban site.
+Gabrielle’s “City Studio : SPURA for the Public” in the Urban Studies department at the New School developed a new form of community-engagement and collaborative creation to better understand and make space for dialogue on a contested urban site.

-Through deep collaborations with local activists and organizations including Good Old Lower East Side (GOLES), Jews for Racial and Economic Justice (JFREJ), the Pratt Center for Community Development, and City Lore and its Place Matters project, we developed a series of collaborative neighborhood-based exhibitions, which made space for dialogue in a neighborhood where this kind of space was sorely lacking.
+Through deep collaborations with local activists and organizations including Good Old Lower East Side (GOLES), Jews for Racial and Economic Justice (JFREJ), the Pratt Center for Community Development, and City Lore and its Place Matters project, we developed a series of annual collaborative neighborhood-based exhibitions, which made space for dialogue in a neighborhood where this kind of space was sorely lacking.

 The course considered this contested site and its history, while stressing engagement with the community planning process and the multiple Lower East Side communities.
 The class challenged students to understand histories of housing in New York City, theories of urban development and community participation, and asks them to engage in archival, ethnographic, visual and participatory research.
 Students developed careful and creative methods for researching SPURA and finally stretched that research to new realms by collectively making exhibitions which posed questions and help envision this site’s future.